 What are meal moths or pantry moths?
 A nuisance, that’s what.
-Few moments in life are as unappetizing as the one where you open up your pantry to grab the flour and you find everything is crawling with worms!
+There are few moments in life that are as unappetizing as the one where you open up your pantry to grab the flour and you find everything is crawling with worms!
 Yuck.

 When pantry moths get a foothold in your kitchen, they don’t just infest your surfaces—they also get into your food stores and lay eggs in all your dry goods.
 Not good.
 The pantry moth life cycle can really wreak havoc on your food budget since you have to keep replacing everything.

 The pantry moth is a household pest that feeds on the dry goods and grains in your kitchen.
 They are particularly fond of flour, rice, cereal, bread, and pasta.
 They can also be found in birdseed or in dry dog food containers.
 Other names for this household troublemaker are the Indian meal moth or the flour or grain moth.

 The pantry moth is brown and white and fairly small – just about 8-10 mm long which is about a third of an inch.

 The Indian meal moth’s life span is between 30 and 300 days so they can live almost up to a full year.
 They lay eggs in your grain products where they will hatch and mature.